paulhenry46/Higgs_Discovery_Project/theory.md

 ## Brout-Englert-Higgs (BEH) Mechanism
 ### Physical View
 #### Problem
-SRC : S. F. Novaes (2000).
-"Standard Model: An Introduction" https://arxiv.org/pdf/hep-ph/0001283
 ##### Introduction

-The BEH mechanism was required because of a fundamental conflict in physics:
+The BEH mechanism was required because of a fundamental conflict in physics :
 - To successfully unify the electromagnetic and weak nuclear forces into the Electroweak Theory, the theory required the force carriers (W and Z bosons) to be massless.
 -  Experiments showed that the W and Z bosons are, in fact, incredibly massive (≈80−91 GeV/c2), and all matter particles also have mass.
 ##### Gauge Invariance
-Simply adding mass terms "by hand" to the equations in the Standard Model's Electroweak Theory would break the underlying symmetry because it violates the principle of Gauge Invariance, which is essential for mathematical consistency and renormalization.
+Simply adding mass terms "by hand" to the equations in the Standard Model's Electroweak Theory would break the underlying symmetry because it violates the principle of Gauge Invariance [Griffiths, Chap.
+9-10], which is essential for mathematical consistency and renormalization.

 We demonstrate this using the simplest case: a massive gauge field $A_\mu$ (like the photon field in Quantum Electrodynamics, QED, governed by $U(1)$ symmetry).
 The principle holds for the $W$ and $Z$ bosons.

 ###### The Gauge Transformation

-A gauge transformation for a massless field $A_\mu$ (the photon field) is defined by a local shift involving an arbitrary function $\Lambda(x)$ that depends on spacetime $x$:
+A gauge transformation [S. F. Novaes, 1.2.1] for a massless field $A_\mu$ (the photon field) is defined by a local shift involving an arbitrary function $\Lambda(x)$ that depends on spacetime $x$:

 \[A_\mu(x) \longrightarrow A'_\mu(x) = A_\mu(x) + \partial_\mu \Lambda(x)\]